Recognition of same-sex unions in Japan: Supreme Court ruling

 On 25 March 2024, the plaintiffs in the Sapporo lawsuit filed an appeal of the High Court decision based on the fact that the court had dismissed their claim for compensation and that discussions on the legalization of same-sex marriage were not progressing in the Diet.
-Plaintiffs in the first Tokyo case also filed an appeal on 8 November 2024, with plaintiffs in the Fukuoka and Nagoya lawsuits following on 26 December 2024 and 19 March 2025 respectively.
+This was the first appeal to the Supreme Court in the series of lawsuits, followed by plaintiffs in the other five cases.
+On 25 March 2026, the Supreme Court accepted all six appeals and referred them to the Grand Bench.